grauwoelfchen/lounge/README.md

 ### Suit

-How to find an ISBN code with partial letters on a book title.
+A small shell script that finds the target file (ISBN code) with partial letters input of a book title, and opens it via `$EDITOR`.

-See the `suit` shell script.
+This requires the fuzzy finder `fzf`.
+See the `bin/suit`.

 ```zsh
 # make sure if you configure the local path in .autoenv (see .autoenv.sample)